Best Cashback Credit Cards in the UAE

 Best Credit Cards for AED 25,000 Monthly Salary

-If you spend across travel, dining, and supermarkets, this card delivers 10% cashback in each category with monthly caps of AED 400 for travel and AED 300 each for dining and supermarkets.
-One of the few cards at this salary level that waives a near-AED 1,000 annual fee, letting you keep the full AED 750 welcome bonus and all category cashback.
+If you spend across travel, supermarkets, and dining, this card delivers 10% cashback in all three categories with separate monthly caps (AED 400 for travel, AED 300 each for supermarkets and dining) and the annual fee waives with regular use.
+One of the few cards at this salary level that combines high category cashback with fee waiver eligibility and airport lounge access at no extra cost.

-If you pay school fees, utilities, or shop at supermarkets regularly, this card returns 10% cashback on bills, education, and supermarket spend with no global monthly cap.
-The only card here that treats education as a top-tier cashback category, rare among cashback cards at any salary level.
+If you pay school fees, utility bills, or shop at supermarkets regularly, this card returns 10% cashback on all three categories with no monthly caps and a low AED 420 annual fee.
+The only card here that treats education as a top-tier cashback category alongside bills and groceries.

 Also available as an Islamic/Sharia-compliant version (CBD Al Islami Super Saver Islamic Credit Card).

-If you spend heavily on groceries, fashion, and dining, this card offers 5% cashback in each category plus 3% on international purchases.
-The AED 1,000 monthly cashback cap becomes a binding constraint at this salary level if you maximize category spending, but the up to AED 1,000 welcome bonus and 14 annual lounge visits add value beyond pure cashback.
+If you spend on groceries, fashion, and dining, this card offers 5% cashback in each category plus 3% on international purchases, all under a single AED 1,000 monthly cap.
+Rare at this price point to combine strong category rates with international spend earning and 14 annual lounge visits for an AED 315 fee.

 Also available as an Islamic/Sharia-compliant version (FAB Islamic Cashback Islamic Credit Card).